 Search engine optimization (SEO) is defined, according to Moz, “the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”
 It means that by using the right SEO strategies, you’ll get more people learning about what you have to offer as a wedding planner.
 And considering that, in 2017, Google searches made up 79 percent of global searches, you can see how important using SEO is to get your results on that first page of results.

 Because wedding planners are usually locally-based, they can use Local SEO to show up first on searches.
 You know the last time you needed a new phone charger, and Googled a phone store near you?
 The ones to pop up at the top showing how far away they are from you come up first because of Local SEO.
 So if you do the same for your wedding planning business, you’ll pop up first–even before more experienced wedding planners who aren’t using this strategy.
-To learn more about how to use Local SEO, check out these tips.

-4. Get on social media
+4. Be active on social media

 These are some of the best strategies wedding planners can use to run their business successfully.
 What other strategies do you think would work for you?